-Risk ID Risk Issue Description of Risk and Trigger Risk Rating Risk Rating (pre-Control) Preventative Controls Residual Risk 2.
-Mining g / Production 2.1 Site contamination Contamination resulting from mining, processing and associated activities impacts the ability to achieve successful rehabilitation and a safe final land use (e.g., storage and use of hydrocarbons/chemicals; drilling fluids; spillage of dirty or produced saline water; brine; sewage etc.).
+Risk ID Risk Issue Description of Risk and Trigger Risk Rating (pre-Control) Preventative Controls Residual Risk Response actions to be considered if the risk eventuates 2.
+Minin g / Production • ' 2.1 Site contamination Contamination resulting from mining, processing and associated activities impacts the ability to achieve successful rehabilitation and a safe final land use (e.g., storage and use of hydrocarbons/chemicals; drilling fluids; spillage of dirty or produced saline water; brine; sewage etc.).
 3 2 8 Store hazardous materials in covered and bunded containers, in accordance with relevant Australian Standards Inspect storage areas and assess integrity, as part of weekly environmental inspections Clean-up spills promptly and dispose of contaminated materials.
-Undertake follow up validation of clean-up of affected areas, as required Undertake regular water monitoring to assess contamination risks Take action to control the contaminant source and remediate affected waters ahead of rehabilitation works There are no chemicals or environmentally hazardous substances used in quarry/processing operations outside of small amounts of hydrochloric acid and fuel/hydrocarbons Measures to suppress fugitive dust such as maintenance grading, road repairs after heavy rainfall, compacted surfaces to minimize particle displacement and regular inspections Hydrocarbons contained within bunded catchment area or within double bunded tanks Hydrocarbon spill kits are kept onsite Leachate/runoff from LKD emplacement captured and reused or diverted around LKD storage.
-2 2 5 2.2 Waste materials storage Disposal or stockpiling of processing waste materials from the hydration and calcination process including unburnt core, leading to pollution or poor growing conditions, and poor rehabilitation outcomes.
+Undertake follow up validation of clean-up of affected areas, as required Undertake regular water monitoring to assess contamination risks Take action to control the contaminant source and remediate affected waters ahead of rehabilitation works There are no chemicals or environmentally hazardous substances used in quarry/processing operations outside of small amounts of hydrochloric acid and fuel/hydrocarbons Measures to suppress fugitive dust such as maintenance grading, road repairs after heavy rainfall, compacted surfaces to minimize particle displacement and regular inspections Hydrocarbons contained within bunded catchment area or within double bunded tanks Hydrocarbon spill kits are kept onsite Leachate/runoff from LKD emplacement captured and reused or diverted to Wet Quarry after testing suitable; and Stormwater diverted around LKD storage.
+2 2 5 Undertake targeted contamination assessment to characterise risks and develop appropriate remedial actions; and Implement remedial action plan.
+2.2 Waste materials storage Disposal or stockpiling of processing waste materials from the hydration and calcination process including unburnt core, leading to pollution or poor growing conditions, and poor rehabilitation outcomes.
 3 3 13 Test any wastes against relevant acceptance criteria before incorporating into final landform or blending with growth media Obtain specialist advice from soil scientist, agronomist or similar Ameliorate materials to overcome physical or chemical constraints; and LKD emplacement to be separated from mine workings.
-2 3 9 2.3 Geotechnical and chemical constraints Adverse geochemical/chemical composition of materials such as overburden/interburden, processing wastes, subsoils and topsoils 3 3 13 Test materials against relevant acceptance criteria before incorporating into final landform or blending with growth media Obtain specialist advice from soil scientist, agronomist or similar; and 2 3 9
+2 3 9 Obtain specialist advice and develop appropriate remedial actions which could include removal or amelioration of unsuitable materials.
+2.3 Geotechnical and chemical constraints Adverse geochemical/chemical composition of materials such as overburden/interburden, processing wastes, subsoils and topsoils 3 3 13 Test materials against relevant acceptance criteria before incorporating into final landform or blending with growth media Obtain specialist advice from soil scientist, agronomist or similar; and 2 3 9 Obtain specialist advice and develop appropriate remedial actions which could include removal or amelioration of unsuitable materials.